Testing Assumptions of Linear Regression in SPSS

 Quantitative Results

-Normality of Residuals: The foundation of valid regression analysis lies in the normal distribution of residuals – the differences between the observed and predicted values of the dependent variable.
-A normal Predicted Probability (P-P) plot serves as a diagnostic tool, where a normal distribution of residuals aligns closely with the plot’s diagonal line.
+The foundation of valid regression analysis lies in the normal distribution of residuals—the differences between the observed and predicted values of the dependent variable.
+To assess this, a normal Predicted Probability (P-P) plot serves as a valuable diagnostic tool.
+In particular, when the residuals follow a normal distribution, they will align closely with the plot’s diagonal line, indicating that the assumptions of the regression model are met.
+Additionally, any significant deviations from this line may signal potential issues with the model, such as non-normality or outliers.
+Therefore, this diagnostic check is crucial for ensuring the accuracy and reliability of your regression analysis.
+Moreover, if the P-P plot reveals irregularities, it provides a starting point for further model refinement or transformations of the data.
 We’ll illustrate how to interpret this plot effectively later on.

-Homoscedasticity: This assumption concerns the distribution of residuals.
-For your data to be homoscedastic, the residuals should be evenly spread across the range of predicted values, resembling a “shotgun blast” of points.
+This assumption concerns the distribution of residuals.
+To ensure your data is homoscedastic, the residuals should spread evenly across the range of predicted values, resembling a “shotgun blast” of points.
 This uniform distribution ensures that the variance of errors is constant.
 Heteroscedasticity, the opposite condition, manifests as a patterned spread of residuals (e.g., cone or fan-shaped), indicating variance inconsistency.
 We will guide you on how to visually assess homoscedasticity through a scatterplot of predicted values against residuals.

-Linearity: The assumption of linearity posits a direct, straight-line relationship between predictor and outcome variables.
+The assumption of linearity posits a direct, straight-line relationship between predictor and outcome variables.
 If the residuals are normally distributed and exhibit homoscedasticity, linearity typically holds, simplifying the analysis process.
 Multicollinearity refers to when your predictor variables are highly correlated with each other.
-This is an issue, as your regression model will not be able to accurately associate variance in your outcome variable with the correct predictor variable, leading to muddled results and incorrect inferences.
+This is an issue.
+This hinders your regression model from linking variance to the correct predictor, leading to muddled results and incorrect inferences.
 Keep in mind that this assumption is only relevant for a multiple linear regression, which has multiple predictor variables.
 If you are performing a simple linear regression (one predictor), you can skip this assumption.

-Absence of Multicollinearity: In multiple linear regression, where several predictor variables are involved, multicollinearity can obscure the distinct impact of each predictor.
-This phenomenon occurs when predictors are highly correlated with one another, complicating the attribution of variance in the outcome variable.
+In multiple linear regression, where several predictor variables are involved, multicollinearity can obscure the distinct impact of each predictor.
+This phenomenon occurs when predictors highly correlate with one another, complicating the attribution of variance in the outcome variable.
 Multicollinearity assessment can be approached through two methods:

 • Correlation Coefficients: By constructing a correlation matrix among predictors, coefficients nearing or exceeding .80 indicate strong correlations, suggesting multicollinearity.